NoCheatPlus/Docs/Development/Build-Infos.md

  * Passable: Fix moving on soil (1.10.x).
  * SurvivalFly: Fix climbing up trap door above ladder.
  * Fix block flags for for fence-like blocks.
+ * Fix low food level sprinting with players who are allowed to toggle flight.
+ * Vehicles: falling with minecarts.
+ * Confine climbing speed more.
  * Reactivate net.sounddistance for 1.9 and later.
- * Fix low food level sprinting with players who are allowed to toggle flight.
  * Update the CB-Reflect module for past 1.9.
  * Attempt to fix issues with fake players with fight checks.
  * (Attempt to improve ladder/vine + velocity.)